Dr. Eyrun F. Kjetland

 Dr Pillay graduated as a Medical Technologist in 1992 and worked as a cytotechnologist at Regional Laboratory Services, KZN, South Africa, before joining Durban University of Technology where she currently lectures to Medical Technology students.
 She has holds both Masters and a PhD in Public Health from University of KwaZulu-Natal.
 Her research focuses on genital schistosomiasis as a risk factor for cervical cancer and on developing laboratory based diagnostic tools for FGS.

 University of Copenhagen

 Vennervald is a Medical doctor from the University of Copenhagen and also holdes Master in Anthropology of Health (MSA) from Århus University.
 She has been employed as a senior scientist at DBL since 1989 and she has 20 years of research experience in schistosomiasis epidemiology, immunoepidemiology, morbidity assessment and treatment.
 She has been the co-ordinator of several EU funded research projects since 1993 and she has extensive experience in co-ordination and implementation of training and research activities in Africa.

 University in Agder and Sorlandet Hospital

-Gundersen is a specialist in infectious and tropical diseases and a Professor in International Health.
+Gundersen is a specialist in infectious and tropical diseases and a Professor Emeritus in International Health.
 He has previous been the Research Director at Sørlandet Hospital.
 He has done 30 years research on health related development issues in several African countries and has more than 75 publications in referee-based journals.
 His academic interest is in health related development issues with focus on the effect of chronic infections on public health.
 Special interest in the use of locally available tools of intervention (plants, antioxidant-rich food etc).